India army chief threatens Pakistan over Kashmir killings

 Three civilians including a pregnant 23-year-old had been killed in cross-border fire from Pakistan in October, he said.

-Pakistan said the construction of concrete defenses was prohibited under the terms of the ceasefire.
+Pakistan said the construction of concrete defences was prohibited under the terms of the ceasefire.

 Hundreds of people protested on Monday in Muzaffarabad, the capital of Pakistan-controlled Kashmir, and in second city Mirpur, accusing India of stepping up tensions.